 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of one or more of our product candidates.
-As of September 30, 2021, we had an accumulated deficit of \$321.8 million.
+As of June 30, 2022, we had an accumulated deficit of \$410.2 million.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We expect that our expenses and capital requirements will increase substantially in connection with our ongoing activities, particularly if and as we:

-- conduct additional preclinical studies for our product candidates; - initiate and conduct clinical trials for our product candidates; - continue to discover and develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; - expand our manufacturing capabilities with third parties and establish manufacturing capabilities in-house; - seek regulatory approvals for any product candidates that successfully complete clinical trials; and - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts, as well as to support our transition to a public reporting company.
+- initiate and conduct clinical trials for our product candidates; - continue to discover and develop additional product candidates; - acquire or in-license other product candidates and technologies; - maintain, expand, and protect our intellectual property portfolio; - hire additional clinical and scientific personnel; - expand our manufacturing capabilities with third parties; - · seek regulatory approvals for any product candidates that successfully complete clinical trials; and - add operational, financial, and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public reporting company.